San Antonio: Professional sports

 The city's only top-level professional sports team is the San Antonio Spurs of the National Basketball Association.
 Previously the Spurs played at the Alamodome (which was speculatively built in an attempt to lure a professional football team to the region), and before that the HemisFair Arena.
 They moved into the SBC Center in 2002 (since renamed the Frost Bank Center), built with public funds.

 The San Antonio metropolitan area's smaller population has so far contributed to its lack of an NFL, MLB, NHL, or MLS team.
 City officials are said to be attempting to lure the National Football League permanently to San Antonio.
 Former NFL Commissioner Paul Tagliabue stated San Antonio was successful in temporarily hosting the New Orleans Saints following Hurricane Katrina, and that the city would be on the short list for any future NFL expansions.
 The city has also hosted the Dallas Cowboys and Houston Oilers preseason camps in the past, and the Cowboys practiced in San Antonio through 2011.
 Cowboys owner Jerry Jones acknowledged his support for the city to become home to an NFL franchise.

-The San Antonio Clutch of The Basketball League (TBL) play at St. Mary's University.
+The Texas Red Wolves of the American Basketball Association (ABA) play at Champion Sportsplex.

 San Antonio is home to the Double-A San Antonio Missions, who play at Nelson Wolff Stadium and are the Minor League Baseball affiliate of the San Diego Padres.